 After your group has their harnesses secure, you will proceed to the training area where you will receive instructions on how to secure yourself to a line, how to transition between lines, and how to zipline.
 The final preparation stage is a small training course that is close to the ground so that you can practice closer to the ground.
 While climbing, each climber has two carabiners one of which will always be locked to a line (the only way to unlock a carabiner is to lock the other carabiner).
 Then, you are set free to explore the Adventure Park.

 The Adventure Park was well staffed with staff at several key places to provide advice, and to monitor technique.
 They also had ladders available to “rescue” anyone who decided that they were on a course outside of their comfort zone.
 We did have a few people get rescued at various points.
 On a subsequent visit, I saw several children from a camp get rescued when it was time for their group to leave.

 Facilities at The Adventure Park

 The Adventure Park is an outdoor facility.
 They have a picnic area with tents and tents that can be reserved for groups.
 There are bottled water dispensers available through the park with paper cone cups.
-The There are port-a-potties available on site.
+There are port-a-potties available on site.

 What to Bring/Wear

 First, the Adventure Park requires closed toe shoes that are firmly attached to your feet – no flip flops, Crocs, slide on shoes.
 While on The Adventure Park Course, you will be wearing a harness that goes over the shoulders, around the waist, and around the legs.
 I recommend a t-shirt instead of a tank-top as well as jeans, leggings, or longer shorts so that the harness is not against bare skin for comfort.
 Long hair also needs to be tied back.
 I know I gave some girls (including my daughter) spare hair ties.